vedph/cadmus-migration-v3/Proteus.Rendering/README.md

   - `LinearMergeTextTreeFilter`: merger for a linear text tree.

 - text tree renderers:
-  - `IRendererContext` for the data context of a renderer.
+  - `IRendererContext` interface for the data context of a renderer.
   - `ITextTreeRenderer`: interface for text tree renderers.
   - `TextTreeRenderer<HandledType>`: base class for text tree renderers.
   - `GroupTextTreeRenderer<HandledType>`: base class for text tree renderers with grouping.